Repeal The Second Amendment? That's Not So Simple. Here's What It Would Take

 There have been six amendments that got the needed margins in House and Senate but not the needed margin of support in the state legislatures.
 The most recent was the Equal Rights Amendment, a remarkably simple statement ("Equality of rights under the law shall not be denied or abridged by the United States or any State on account of sex") that cleared Congress with bipartisan support in 1972 and quickly won nods from most of the states.

 But in the mid-1970s, a resistance campaign began and stymied the ERA in many of the remaining states.
 The resistance then managed to persuade several states to rescind their ratification votes.
-With momentum now reversed, the ERA died when its seven-year window for ratification closed.
+With momentum now reversed, the ERA died when its window for ratification closed.

 Zombie amendments

 Other amendments that met similar fates included one granting statehood to the District of Columbia.
-Like the ERA, the DC amendment had a time limit for ratification that expired.
-But other amendments sent out for ratification in the past had not a limit, and so might still be ratified — at least theoretically.
+Like the ERA, the D.C. amendment had a time limit for ratification that expired.
+But other amendments sent out for ratification in the past did not have a limit, and so might still be ratified — at least theoretically.

-The granddaddy of these "zombie" amendments was originally the very first among the original Bill of Rights, which began with 12 items rather than 10.
+The granddaddy of these "zombie" amendments was the very first among the Bill of Rights, which began with 12 items rather than 10.
 The proposed amendment sought to regulate the number of constituents to be represented by a member of the House, and its numbers were soon outdated.
 So it has never been ratified and presumably will not be.

-The one other amendment originally proposed in 1789 but not ratified as part of the original 10 amendments (known as the "Bill of Rights") sat around for generations.
+The one other amendment originally proposed in 1789 but not ratified as part of the original 10 amendments sat around for generations.
 Then it caught the attention of state legislatures in the late 1980s, at a time of popular reaction against pay raises for Congress.
 This amendment stated that a member of Congress who voted for a pay raise could not receive that raise until after the next election for the House of Representatives.

 That amendment was dusted off and recirculated, and it reached the ratification threshold in 1992, more than 200 years after it had first been proposed.
 It is now the 27th Amendment to the Constitution, and the last — at least so far.